AttiaBatool79/Machine-Learning-Labs/README.md

 ---

+## Lab 03: Linear Regression with One Variable
+In Lab 03, we implement simple linear regression to:
+- Understand the relationship between one independent variable and the dependent variable.
+- Train a linear model to predict outcomes based on historical data.
+- Evaluate model performance using metrics like Mean Squared Error (MSE) and R-squared (R²).
+- Visualize regression results with scatter plots and trend lines.

+All resources and practical implementations for Lab 03 are available in the `Lab03` folder.

+---

+## Lab 04: Linear Regression with Multiple Variables
+In Lab 04, we extend linear regression to multiple independent variables:
+- Understand how multiple factors influence the dependent variable.
+- Train a multiple linear regression model and interpret coefficients.
+- Evaluate model performance with MSE and R².
+- Use residual plots to check model assumptions.

+All resources and practical implementations for Lab 04 are available in the `Lab04` folder.

+---

 ## Repository Contents
 1. **Lab 01**: Basics of Python and File Handling
 2. **Lab 02**: Exploratory Data Analysis (EDA)
+3. **Lab 03**: Linear Regression with One Variable
+4. **Lab 04**: Linear Regression with Multiple Variables

 More labs will be added as the semester progresses.